Expressive Writing

 There are so many different ways journaling can have a positive impact on your life.

-Some people find it easier to write with a structure called ‘guided journaling’ or ‘guided expressive writing’ or by developing a routine out of it.
-This is useful if you’ve never written your thoughts down before, or want motivation to start.
-Others prefer free flow.
+Some people find writing easier with a structure called ‘guided journaling’ or ‘guided expressive writing’.
+This is useful if you’ve never written down your thoughts or want some motivation to start.

 Morning & Evening Journaling